jonathaneunice/enpassant/README.rst

 Grabber and Similar
 ===================

-I've begun experimenting with other forms of collecting and rendering values.
+I've experimented with other forms of collecting and rendering values.
 This version of ``enpassant`` includes the results of one of those experiments.
 Objects of the ``Grabber`` class can have their attributes set on their first access.
 Subsequent uses of that attribute yield the set value.::